hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 For most technical issues HashiCorp support will ask you to include diagnostic information in your support request.
-You can create a support bundle by connecting to your Private Terraform instance via SSH and running
+You can create a support bundle by connecting to your Private Terraform Enterprise instance via SSH and running

     sudo hashicorp-support